 - Clear personal information.

-- A banner calling email recipients to engage and click.
+- A banner encouraging email recipients to engage and click.

-It’s fine to add this to emails on November the 28th, but what about in a couple of days when everyone is humming Christmas carols?
+It’s fine to add a standard, non-christmassy signature like this to emails on November the 28th, but what about in a couple of days when everyone is humming Christmas carols?
 That leads us right into our next example…

 The Bad Christmas Email Signature

 Introducing the “what not to do” example for your Christmas email signature.
 Sadly this variety of Christmas signature is far too common.

 This email signature has a few key flaws:

 - Several different fonts which are not always readable due to colour and size.

 - Graphics are too complicated with too many elements and colours at once.
 Cool it with the Christmas symbolism, Chrissy!